Davina Buff Jones: Compromised Evidence And The “Indeterminate” Hypothesis

 David Glenn Lewis: Criminal Case Or Private Matter?

 The David Glenn Lewis disappearance, and belated rediscovery, is one of the most perplexing cases The Intelligence Shop has ever analyzed.
 The analysis led to a lesser examined theory for his departure and one that might be considered in future similar cases.
-The David Glenn Lewis case came to a mixed conclusion in 2004 whenContinue reading “David Glenn Lewis: Criminal Case Or Private Matter?”
+Methodology and Scope This case study is an educational demonstration of structured intelligenceContinue reading “David Glenn Lewis: Criminal Case Or Private Matter?”